puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 ## Resource uniqueness constraints

-A resource's *title* is the unique identifier Puppet user internally to keep track of that resource.
+A resource's *title* is the unique identifier Puppet uses internally to keep track of that resource.
 Resource relationships, for example, rely on resource titles to specify dependency relationships between resources.
 Resource titles are also used to log and report on resource state changes across Puppet runs.